2020 Democratic National Convention: Delay and downsizing

-Downsizing

 As early as April 2020, the Democratic Party had been bracing for the possibility of a virtual convention.
 On May 12, 2020, the Democratic National Committee authorized the convention planners to research alternative methods for participants to cast votes, considering the possibility that the Democratic National Committee may decide to hold the entire convention virtually.

 On June 24, 2020, it was announced that the convention was to be downsized.
 The venue was shifted from the Fiserv Forum to the Wisconsin Center.
 But, instead of the entire convention being held in Milwaukee, it would now feature Milwaukee as merely a hub city for the major convention events.
 The convention was now planned to instead consist of what the DNC said would be "curated content from Milwaukee and other satellite cities, locations, and landmarks across the country".
 All official business will now be conducted remotely.
 Organizers canceled official parties and events scheduled to be held in Milwaukee before and coinciding with the convention.
 Delegates were asked to no longer travel to Milwaukee, and plans were now formally made to implement a system for them to cast their votes virtually.

-In mid-July, members of Congress were told not to travel to attend the event in Milwaukee.
+The following month, in mid-July, members of Congress were also told not to travel to Milwaukee for the event.

 At the announcement of the downsizing it was declared that Biden would accept his nomination in Milwaukee.
 It was later announced on July 30, 2020, that his running mate would also accept her nomination in Milwaukee.
 However, on August 5, 2020, it was announced that Biden no longer planned to travel to Milwaukee to accept his nomination, and would instead do so from Delaware.
-It was also announced then that the other scheduled speakers, including Biden's running mate, will also be addressing the convention remotely.
-This is seen as, effectively, moving to make the convention almost entirely virtual.
-This was the first time that a major party presidential candidate has accepted their nomination remotely since Franklin D. Roosevelt did so in 1944.
+It was also announced then that a number of other speakers that had been scheduled to travel to Milwaukee, including Biden's running mate, would also instead be addressing the convention remotely.
+This was seen as, effectively, moving to make the convention almost entirely virtual.
+This was the first time that a major party presidential candidate had accepted their nomination remotely from the official site of the convention since Franklin D. Roosevelt did so in 1944.

-There were initially plans to have up to 5,000 attendees in Milwaukee.
-It was later further reduced to 1,000, and then 300 people, including both attendees and media granted access.
-Due to an order by the Milwaukee Health Department barring gatherings over 250 people, the total number of people permitted to gather at the Milwaukee convention hub was capped at that number.
+There were initially plans to have up to 5,000 attendees in Milwaukee for the convention at the inception of its downsizing.
+This was later further reduced to 1,000, and then again reduced 300 people, including both attendees and media granted access.
+Due to an order imposed by the Milwaukee Health Department barring gatherings over 250 people, the total number of people permitted to gather at the Milwaukee convention hub was ultimately capped at that number.
 There were no delegates in the Wisconsin Center.
-While speakers were not traveling to Milwaukee, it was still planned for Chairman of the Democratic National Committee Tom Perez and Secretary of the Democratic National Committee Jason Rae (also secretary of the convention) to be in Milwaukee.
+While speakers were not traveling to Milwaukee, plans were retained for Chairman of the Democratic National Committee Tom Perez and Secretary of the Democratic National Committee Jason Rae (also secretary of the convention) to be in Milwaukee.